pulibrary/as_marcao/README.md

 ### /marcao/last_report
 Returns the report of the last export as JSON.

+### /repositories/:repo_id/archival_objects/:id/marcao
+Returns the MARC XML for the Archival Object.
+The XML returned is just the &lt;record&gt; tag, ie. not wrapped in a &lt;collection&gt; tag.

 ### /repositories/:repo_id/resources/:id/marcao
 Returns the MARC XML for the Archival Objects under the Resource.